navyasgr/radial-distortion-estimation/README.md

 Non-commercial applications

-For commercial use, contact the author.
+For commercial use: Contact the author.

-## Conclusion
+🏁 Conclusion

-This repository presents a robust, IITM-level solution for single-image camera calibration with radial distortion, demonstrating:
+This repository demonstrates:

 Deep technical expertise in computer vision

 Creative problem-solving and novel algorithm design

-High-quality, modular, reproducible code
+High-quality, modular and reproducible code

-Professional visual results and documentation
+Professional visual outputs and documentation